ayoung5555/Memory-Anchor/README.md

 8. Show that submitting a task with no title doesn't work

 ## Todo

-- [x] BUG - Fix audio not stopping when playing new audio

-- [x] BUG - Make audio permanant

-- [x] BUG - visual, fix the spacing between recordings

-- [x] BUG - make it so audio continues playing / recording even while the user clicks out of the extension to interact with the website.

-- [x] BUG - clicking website link in info does not open - I think just need to add `target='_blank'` for it to open in new tab?

 - [ ] FEAT - Import / Export via json.
 See [here](https://stackoverflow.com/a/8205461) and [here](https://github.com/Polarisation/indexeddb-export-import) though let's discuss before adding any packages